Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Discussion

 \section{Discussion}

-Crossed mixed effects models are useful for analyzing massive datasets with missing data from e-commerce and large surveys, yet standard Bayesian posterior sampling algorithms often require prohibitively long computation time to reach convergence.
+Crossed mixed effects models are useful for analyzing massive datasets with missing data from e-commerce and large surveys, yet standard Bayesian posterior sampling algorithms often require prohibitively long computational time to reach convergence.
 We have derived the stochastic gradient Langevin dynamics algorithms for large crossed mixed effects models.
-For the balanced design without missing observations, we leverage the closed-form formula for inverse covariance matrix of subset data to efficiently estimate the gradient of log-posterior densities.
-For the unbalanced design with missing observations, we propose the pigeonhole SGLD algorithm using the subset data from randomly selected rows and columns to compute the gradients of log-posterior densities.
-Our pigeonhole SGLD algorithm takes the row and column random effects as latent variables, generates a short Markov chain of them before updating parameters at each iteration, and calculates the Monte Carlo average of the gradients of the conditional log-posterior densities.
-We have shown the convergence of the output distribution from pigeonhole SGLD to the true posterior distributions in total variation distance.
-The results of our numerical experiments demonstrate that the proposed SGLD algorithms can approximate the target posterior distribution accurately under various metrics, and meanwhile has much better computational efficiency than the standard Gibbs sampler based on the full data.
+For the balanced design without missing observations, we leverage the closed-form formula for the inverse covariance matrix of subset data to efficiently estimate the gradient of log-posterior densities.
+For the unbalanced design with missing observations, we propose the pigeonhole SGLD algorithm that generates a short Markov chain of row and column effects and computes the gradients using Monte Carlo averages.
+We have shown the convergence of the output distribution from the pigeonhole SGLD to the true posterior distributions in total variation distance.
+The results of our numerical experiments demonstrate that the proposed SGLD algorithms can approximate the target posterior distribution accurately under various metrics, and meanwhile have much better computational efficiency than the standard Gibbs sampler based on the full data.